International students SCQF level and dependants

 Some exceptions to this rule can be seen in the next section.

-Only students studying a full-time course 6 months or longer and who are fully sponsored by a government for their study are exceptions to the above.
+Only students studying a full-time course 6 months or longer and who are sponsored by a national government for their study are exceptions to the above.

-To be eligible to bring dependants on a scholarship the scholarship must be:
+To be eligible to bring dependants on a government scholarship or sponsorship, the award must be a government funded scholarship or sponsorship from a national government department.

 Dependant partner